A Guide to Choosing a Sports and Wildlife Bridge Camera From $100

 This is the best camera on the entire list.

 The amount of zoom this camera is capable of is so unbelievable, it is borderline comical.
 That comes at a big tradeoff in terms of size and weight.
-However, getting that amount of reach with a interchangeable lens camera will be larger, heavier, and significantly more expensive.
+Getting that reach with a interchangeable lens will be more expensive.

 See current price and more information on: